Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 The rope provides an unstable surface to grip, which requires more control and stability in the upper body.

-- Attach a thick rope to the bar, making sure it’s securely fastened.
+- Attach a thick rope to the bar, ensuring it’s securely fastened.

-- Grip the rope with both hands, making sure your hands are about shoulder-width apart.
+- Grip the rope with both hands, ensuring your hands are about shoulder-width apart.

 - Pull yourself up towards the rope until your chin is above the bar.